s0met1m3s/UdemyCppExercises/10_Advanced/AdasGui5/Exercise.md

 - hard-shoulder
 - none/unknown

-Extend the vehicle struct (from now on called *VehicleInformationType*):
+The vehicle struct (from now on called *VehicleInformationType*) was extended:

 ```cpp
 struct VehicleInformationType